Add Issues Manually

 For a more in depth review of JQL, see JIRA's website.

-My JIRA integrated item isn't updating; how do I get it to work?
+My JIRA integrated key result isn't updating; how do I get it to work?

 There are few items to immediately check:

 - Has the associated key result's due date already passed.
 JIRA-integrated key results don't update after the due date.
 You will need to manually sync the key result by clicking additional actions and then sync.

 - Loop in a member of your team who has access to the JIRA user account so they can see if the credentials are up-to-date.

 - Is your JQL string is complete and correct?

 Can I update a JIRA ticket from Betterworks?

 Not at this time.
 The JIRA integration can only pull information from JIRA.
 Users are not able to push data back to JIRA.

 Can I use the JIRA integration for a select group of users?

 No. When the JIRA integration is activated, all users will have the opportunity to link JIRA issues in Betterworks.